 Aging adults often have difficulty keeping up with the changing technological landscape.
 However, learning the basics about navigating email and social networks can have a positive impact on their lives.
 These basic skills can help seniors keep in touch with grandkids and other family members, or reconnect with old friends they may have lost touch with years ago.

 Volunteer programs usually only require a minimum commitment and are always looking for an extra pair of hands to help out.
 Not only do volunteer programs offer an opportunity for some light, physical activity, but they are also an excellent activity for seniors to connect with the community.

 The senior can choose a program within his or her area of interest or select an organization based on immediate need.
 For instance, retired professionals often volunteer for the Service Corps of Retired Executives to offer mentorship to new small business owners.
 Habitat for Humanity, hospice care facilities, hospitals, women’s shelters, and local soup kitchens are other places to look for senior volunteer opportunities.

 Senior Exercise Programs

-Another effective way to keeping your elderly loved ones social and physically active is by introducing a caregiver into the home.
-Not only does a caregiver provide a trustworthy companion, he or she will also encourage your loved one to stay active in or outside of their home.
+Another effective way to keep your elderly loved ones socially and physically active is by introducing a caregiver into the home.
+Not only does a caregiver provide a trustworthy companion, but he or she will also encourage your loved one to stay active in or outside of their home.

-At Sunny Days In-Home Care, one thing we did this past holiday season — in addition to sending Christmas cards to all of our clients — to connect our caregivers and seniors, was provide Thanksgiving dinner celebrations to some of our clients.
-It not only provided our clients with a hot, home-prepared meal, it also gave them someone to share the holiday with, right in their own home.
+At Sunny Days In-Home Care, one thing we did this past holiday season — in addition to sending Christmas cards to all of our clients — to connect our caregivers and seniors, was to provide Thanksgiving dinner celebrations to some of our clients.
+It not only provides our clients with a hot, home-prepared meal, but it also gave them someone to share the holiday with, right in their own homes.